stijn-dejongh/lovecraft_public_domain/raw_converts/o.md

 associated these things with every-day events, and thought them more natural than the coloured pictures of living beings which I found in many of the mouldy books.
 From such books I learned all that I know.
-No teacher urged or guided me, and I do not recall hearing any human voice in all those years&mdash;not even my own; for although I had read of speech, I had never thought to try to speak aloud.
+No teacher urged or guided me, and I do not recall hearing any human voice in all those years--not even my own; for although I had read of speech, I had never thought to try to speak aloud.
 My aspect was a matter equally unthought of, for there were no mirrors in the castle, and I merely regarded myself by instinct as akin to the youthful figures I saw drawn and painted in the books.
 I felt conscious of youth because I remembered so little.